Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Conclusion

 \section{Conclusion}

-In this paper, a novel adaptive fast smooth second-order sliding mode control algorithm has been proposed.
+In this paper, a novel smooth adaptive fast second-order sliding mode control algorithm has been proposed.
 According to the types of disturbances, the design process of helicopter attitude tracking controllers can be divided into two parts.
-For the system with constant disturbances, a control scheme, consisting of a non-singular integral sliding mode surface and a novel adaptive fast smooth second-order sliding mode control, is proposed to achieve the fast finite-time convergence.
-For the system with the time-varying lumped disturbances, the proposed control scheme can realize the fast finite-time uniformly ultimately boundedness.
+For the system with constant disturbances, a control scheme, consisting of a non-singular integral sliding mode surface and a novel smooth adaptive fast second-order sliding mode control, is proposed to achieve the fast finite-time convergence.
+For the system with the time-varying lumped disturbances, the control scheme can realize the fast finite-time uniformly ultimately boundedness.
 A novel adaptive-gain smooth second-order sliding mode observer is also present to estimate disturbances with a smooth output.
 The comparative simulation experiments are performed to demonstrate the effectiveness and superiority of the proposed control scheme with fast finite-time convergence, adaptation to disturbances, and chattering suppression for the attitude tracking of the 3-DOF helicopter system.
-In future, we will test our proposed methods in the 3-DOF helicopter system platform to examine their effectiveness.

 \